We bring together different perspectives, experiences and skills so you can thrive and grow.

 Ability

-Our Ability network offers a place for people with disability, carers of people with disability and those interested in building a more inclusive workplace.
-In addition to the support it offers network members and the events it runs, Ability also delivers Disability Confidence Training - a 1.5 hour facilitated awareness session on disability, to help build confidence in working with people with disability, reduce stigma and shift to an inclusive mindset.
+The Ability group supports members, runs events and delivers Disability Confidence Training - a 1.5-hour awareness session to help build confidence in working with people with disability, reduce stigma and shift to an inclusive mindset.

-“As someone who experiences ADHD, I feel empowered to share my accessibility needs with my leader supported by our Reasonable Adjustments Policy.
-I have received all of the support I need to be myself and at my best every day, and I’m so appreciative of the disability awareness that the Ability network are driving for our people.”
+'As someone who experiences ADHD, I feel empowered to share my accessibility needs with my leader supported by our Reasonable Adjustments Policy.
+I have received all of the support I need to be myself and at my best every day, and I’m so appreciative of the disability awareness that the Ability network are driving for our people.'

-Be Well drives open and honest conversations about health and wellbeing to support our people to be at their best.
+BeWell drives open and honest conversations about health and wellbeing to support our people to be at their best.

-Be Well is our employee led network that provides activities, initiatives and a place for connection which bring to life the important message Be Well, Work Well.
-The network aims to inspire a workforce which understands the role health and wellbeing plays in team culture and performance.
+Our BeWell network drives Be Well, Work Well activities, initiatives and connection.
+The network aims to inspire a workforce to understand the role health and wellbeing plays in team culture and performance.

-“I have always experienced anxiety in my life, and when starting at PwC - I was comforted to know about the BeWell community.
-From day one, it was great to find others that I could come to for support, especially as a grad at a big firm!
-BeWell have also supported me to heighten the focus on wellbeing in my team with regular information to share - it's so easy to get lost in the busy times of work, and I am always supported to prioritise self care in our fast-paced firm everyday but also through policies like our Wellness Benefit Policy and our Balanced Lifestyle Benefit Policy.”
+'I have always experienced anxiety in my life.
+When starting at PwC, I was comforted to know about the BeWell community.
+From day one, it was great to find others that I could come to for support, especially as a grad at a big firm.
+BeWell also supported me to heighten the focus on wellbeing in my team with regular information to share - it's so easy to get lost in the busy times of work, and I am always supported to prioritise self care in our fast-paced firm everyday but also through policies like Wellness Benefit and Balanced Lifestyle Benefit.'

 Cultural Connections

-Our Cultural Connections network provides a place for advice, support and connection for our people from all cultures.
-It celebrates cultural differences and increases cultural awareness across the firm.
-Cultural Connections offers cultural awareness training, through a 1.5 hour facilitated session designed to build awareness of individual culture, learn how the culture of others impacts the way they communicate and act, and develop a culturally inclusive mindset.
+Cultural Connections supports our people and offers cultural awareness training, through a 1.5-hour session designed to build awareness of individual culture, learn how the culture of others impacts the way they communicate and act, and develop a culturally inclusive mindset.

 Families

-“I was initially hesitant to move to another firm while I was going through the adoption process with my partner, but I was so thrilled to be able to use the Parental Leave policy as soon as I joined PwC with 26 weeks leave!
-I loved being able to join the Familes@PwC network and the Miscarriage and Fertility Support Network to find a community of people with similar experiences to me who are all so passionate about ensuring others are provided with the same opportunity.
-I feel valued and appreciated for all that I bring to the team as a part-time worker, supported by our Flexible Work Policy!”
+'I was initially hesitant to move to another firm while I was going through the adoption process with my partner, but I was so thrilled to be able to use the Parental Leave Policy as soon as I joined with 26 weeks of leave!
+I loved being able to join the Families@PwC network and the Miscarriage and Fertility Support Network to find a community of people with similar experiences to me who are all so passionate about ensuring others are provided with the same opportunity.
+I feel valued and appreciated for all that I bring to the team as a part-time worker, supported through flexible work arrangements in the Together Anywhere Policy.'

 Reconciliation

-“As a First Nations Person, I'm committed and passionate about progress towards Reconciliation in our organisations and communities, and feel privileged to be able to do this at PwC.
-I’m grateful to work with allies who lead with empathy and curiosity on how they can help to build an equitable society for First Nations people.”
+'As a First Nations person, I'm committed and passionate about progress towards Reconciliation in our organisations and communities, and feel privileged to be able to do this at PwC.
+I’m grateful to work with allies who lead with empathy and curiosity on how they can help to build an equitable society for First Nations people.'

 Shine